 About Sociology at Lindenwood University

-The Lindenwood University Division of Psychology and Sociology offers a bachelor of arts (BA) degree in sociology requiring 44-46 credit hours.
+The Lindenwood University Department of Psychology, Sociology, and Public Health offers a bachelor of arts (BA) degree in sociology requiring 37-40 credit hours.

 Contact the Lindenwood University Sociology Department

 For more information about Sociology at Lindenwood University, please call Dr. Suzanne Stoelting, Professor of Sociology at (636) 949-4733 or email at email@example.com.
 You can also contact Lindenwood University Admissions at (636) 949-4949 or firstname.lastname@example.org.